WHO-Collaboratory/collaboratory-epiparameter-community/docs/assets/md/community.md

 <br clear="left"/>

-### Hackatons {custom="3Col"}
+### Hackathons {custom="3Col"}

 We like hackathons, virtual and in-person, as those provide a focused and collaborative space where our community members, partners and supporters work together intensively over a short period of time to develop practical solutions to shared challenges.
-Past hackatons provided essential inputs that shaped the project we are currently working on and enabled further collaboration, discussions and co-creation of joint outputs.
+Past hackathons provided essential inputs that shaped the current projects and enabled further collaboration, discussions and co-creation of joint outputs.
 <br>
 <br>
 <br>
 Everyone is encouraged to propose and lead virtual hackathons based on emerging challenges.
-Please reach out to us at collaboratory@who.int with your ideas on possible hackatons.
+Please reach out to us at collaboratory@who.int with ideas on possible hackathons.

 ### NoTitle {custom="3Col"}
 <img src="assets/grepiScreenshot.png" style="width:100%;height:280px;border-radius:15px;border:1px solid var(--border);">